-The thermal insulation testing method is for evaluating the performance of thermal insulated packaging used for high-value, high-risk materials.
+ASTM D3103 thermal insulation testing evaluates the performance of thermal insulated packaging used for high-value, high-risk materials.
 The distribution package test method may also be used for any products that need accurate internal packaging temperatures.

 This method is fit for testing packages with various internal energy sources with or without payloads.
-Certain items must be shipped inside these temperature controlled packages.
-Factors affecting the rate of heat transfer include the insulation of the exterior package, energy source, and the product payload.
+Certain items must be shipped inside these temperature-controlled packages.
+Factors affecting the rate of heat transfer include the insulation of the exterior package, energy source, and product payload.

 Scope of ASTM Thermal Insulation Package Testing

-Testing conditions within the method are important factors to consider.
+Testing conditions within the ASTM D3103 transit method are important factors to consider.
 The time-temperature test profile should be established prior to testing.
-Likewise, it is recommended that the test profile represent the actual worst case distribution conditions as closely as possible.
+Likewise, it is recommended that the test profile represent the actual worst-case distribution conditions as closely as possible.
 Lastly, constant temperatures are noted and do not reflect actual transit conditions but may be useful for comparative purposes.

-Packages are preconditioned for at least 24 hours or as specified and will reach a desired temperature.
-The number of probes per package depend on the size and number of the primary containers in the payload.
+Packages are preconditioned for at least 24 hours or as specified and will reach the desired temperature.
+The number of probes per package depends on the size and number of the primary containers in the payload.

 The calibration accuracy of the temperature monitoring equipment is verified at the end of the test.
 Records of temperatures from the thermocouples and reference standard are independently kept.
 These are recorded for a minimum of three temperature points.